The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Verifying jobs and stored procedures installed in vCenter Server 5.1, 5.5 and 6.0 (2033096) vcdb.propertiesfile with the new SQL server.
 If this is not updated, the performance overview charts and the Storage Monitoring Service (SMS) may be affected after migrating the vCenter Server database.
-For more information, see VMware vCenter Storage Monitoring Service fails with the error: Service initialization failed (2016472).
+For more information, see JDBC URL Formats for the vCenter Server Database section in the vSphere Installation and Setup guide.
 The vcdb.propertiesfile is located at: